A Geometric Theory of Cognition for Machine Intelligence: Introduction

-This geometric formulation explains the emergence of dual-process phenomena.
-We show analytically that anisotropies in the cognitive metric induce intrinsic separations in time scale: directions of steep curvature support fast, attractor-driven dynamics characteristic of intuitive or habitual responses, whereas shallow directions support slower, exploratory dynamics associated with deliberative reasoning.
-These regimes arise without modular decomposition or distinct system components; instead, they follow from the intrinsic geometry of cognitive space.
-Simulations illustrate how these geometric effects generate transitions between intuitive and deliberative modes and reproduce behavioural patterns that are difficult to account for using existing theoretical frameworks.
+This geometric formulation explains the emergence of dual-process phenomena as a functional consequence of the underlying geometry rather than as a result of modular decomposition.
+We show analytically that anisotropies in the cognitive metric induce intrinsic separations in time scale: directions of high curvature support fast, attractor-driven dynamics characteristic of intuitive or habitual responses, whereas directions of low curvature support slower, exploratory dynamics associated with deliberative reasoning.~\cite{Kahneman2011} These regimes arise as emergent properties of the cognitive space itself, enabling artificial agents to allocate computational resources adaptively without explicit system-level partitioning.
+Simulations illustrate how metric-induced anisotropy generates transitions between intuitive and deliberative modes and reproduces behavioural patterns that are difficult to capture using existing architectures.

-Together, these results establish a geometric foundation for cognition, showing that a single mathematical principle can generate multiple cognitive regimes and unify previously disparate theories.
-This framework suggests new links between cognitive science,~\cite{griffiths2024bayesian} neuroscience and artificial intelligence, and provides a route toward a general theory of adaptive intelligent behaviour.
+Together, these results establish a geometric foundation for machine intelligence, demonstrating how a single mathematical principle can generate multiple cognitive regimes.
+By grounding both intuitive and deliberative behaviour in the geometry of a shared potential landscape, this framework suggests a path toward integrating symbolic, probabilistic and neural approaches within a unified dynamical system.
+More broadly, it points to new links between cognitive science, neuroscience and artificial intelligence, and provides a principled route toward robust and adaptive machine intelligence operating across multiple time scales.